-Top 14 German cities you need to visit in your life
+14 best (not so obvious) German cities you need to visit in your life

 Notes from a Traveller

-Heidelberg is located in Baden-Württemberg is a popular university city.
+Heidelberg is located in Baden-Württemberg and known as a popular university city.
 The stunning view over the Neckar River and the Old Town is the absolute highlight of the city.
 Strolling through the old streets and admiring the buildings and architecture leaves most travellers speechless.

 Best for: history, summer nights by the river, strolling through the Old Town

-Let´s continue with another one of the top German cities you need to visit in your life: Stuttgart.
+Let’s continue with another one of the best German cities you need to visit in your life: Stuttgart.
+Among the cities mentioned so far, this is definitely a bigger and well-known place.
 Stuttgart is the capital of Baden-Württemberg.
-Some love it and some don´t – but you should definitely visit in once to make up your own opinion.
+Some love it and some don’t – but you should definitely visit in once to make up your own opinion.
 Stuttgart is a vibrant city and an important place for many companies, especially the car industry in Germany.

 But apart from that, Stuttgart has some of the best views.
 As the city is located in a little valley, you can enjoy some great views from the hills around it.
 The Grabkapelle is the best place to be during a summer evening and during the weekends you can chill at the Schlossplatz.
 Plus, Stuttgart is a great place to go shopping and stroll around.